 Rebuilding the team

-With a disbanded team, Speedball attempts to start a new one but fails.
-After fighting alongside Nova and Namorita, the three decide to re-form the New Warriors along with Aegis and Turbo.
+With a disbanded team, Speedball attempts to start a new one, and eventually, after fighting alongside Nova and Namorita, he convinces them to re-form the New Warriors along with Bolt, Aegis, and Turbo.
 After some time away, Night Thrasher decides to rejoin the team, being accepted with open arms.

 Reality Show Warriors

 When Night Thrasher started running low on funds, he decided to offer the group up for a reality show.
 Most of the group did not agree with this idea and left.
-Leaving Night Thrasher distressed on what he needed to do in order to gain more funds while having members agree with his idea.
+This left Night Thrasher with Speedball, Nova, Namorita, and the recently recruited, Microbe.
+In addition, the network put Debrii on the team.

-Not much was known or remembered of the New Warriors in the Marvel Universe until recently during their fight with the villain, Nitro in Stamford.
-In the end, Nitro caused a massive explosion, killing almost all of the group members (Namorita, Night Thrasher and Microbe) except Speedball.
-More importantly to the public, an abundant amount of innocent bystanders perished during the explosion also.
+They would go on a few softball missions until Speedball got a lead on fugitives from a breakout at the Raft.
+These villains were beyond what the team could handle, especially with Nova no longer on the team.
+During their fight, Nitro caused a massive explosion, killing almost all of the group members except Speedball.
+More importantly to the public, an abundant amount of innocent bystanders perished during the explosion in Stamford, CT.
 The result was the introduction of the Super-Human Registration Act which divided the Marvel Universe in half and resulted in the currently infamous Civil War.

-Now their names will go down in infamy but it won't be for the reasons they had hoped.
-Speedball, the only surviving member, was chastised and tortured and eventually became the Penance, a member of the "reformed" super-villain group Thunderbolts.
-The team was in its closure for a long while.
+Now their names will go down in infamy, but it won't be for the reasons they had hoped.
+Speedball, the only surviving member, was chastised and tortured and eventually became the anti-hero, Penance, a member of the "reformed" super-villain group Thunderbolts.

 Post Civil War